serialized-io/client-java/README.md

 This is the official Java client for Serialized.

+## Getting started

 Start by registering at [https://serialized.io](https://serialized.io) to get your access key and secret key.
 You will need them to configure the client.

-You will create a separate client instances for the different APIs (aggregates, feeds, projections and reactions).
+You will create separate client instances for the different APIs (aggregates, feeds, projections and reactions).

 ## Adding dependency